psmithdev/psmithdev/README.md

 # I'm Parker, a Software Engineer!

 ## About Me
-I specialize in HTML, CSS, JavaScript, and have a passion for creating user-centered web applications.
-I believe in clean, efficient code and collaboration.
+I specialize in HTML, CSS, JavaScript, and have a passion for creating user-centered web applications!

 ## Technologies & Skills
 - **Languages**: JavaScript, HTML, CSS